MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 > [!NOTE]
 >
-> - Known limitation: After clicking on the **Restore** button and navigate **Back to notebook**, the notebook won't be immediately recovered from the checkpoint, you need to refresh the page for the restore operation to take effect.
-Alternatively, a message bar will prompt you to view the changes, you can also click the **View changes** button and select keeping the *Saved version* to finish the restore.
+> - Known limitation: After clicking on the **Restore** button and navigate **Back to notebook**, the notebook won't be immediately recovered from the checkpoint.
+A message bar will prompt you to view the changes, you need to click the **View changes** button and select keeping the *Saved version* to finish the restore.
     :::image type="content" source="media\how-to-use-notebook\view-changes-messagebar.png" alt-text="Screenshot showing view changes after restore.":::
 > - System checkpoints will expire after **1** year.